 We generally grant time vesting and performance-based stock awards to employees at management levels and above.
 We also grant time vesting stock awards to our non-employee directors.
 Time vesting awards are granted in the form of restricted stock units that require each recipient to complete a service period ("Deferred Awards").
-Deferred Awards granted to employees generally vest ratably over three years.
+Deferred Awards granted to employee generally vest ratably over three years.
 Deferred Awards granted to non-employee directors generally vest after one year.
 Performance-based stock awards are granted in the form of restricted stock units, which have a performance criteria that must be achieved for the awards to be earned in addition to a service period requirement ("Performance Awards") and each Performance Award has a defined number of shares that an employee can earn (the "Target Shares").
 With the approval of the Board's Compensation Committee, the Company may settle vested Deferred Awards and Performance Awards to the employee in shares, in a cash amount equal to the market value of such shares at the time all requirements for delivery of the award have been met, or in part shares and cash.
 For Performance Awards issued during Fiscal 2014 and Fiscal 2015 (the "2014 and 2015 Performance Awards"), the Target Shares earned can range from 0% to 300% and depend on the achievement of adjusted earnings per share for the cumulative three-fiscal year performance period and our total shareholder return ("TSR") relative to that of companies in our peer group.
-2014 and 2015 Performance Awards generally cliff vest, if earned, after the completion of the applicable three year performance period.
-The 2014 and 2015 Performance Awards grant date fair value was estimated using a Monte Carlo simulation covering the period from the valuation date through the end of the applicable performance period using our simulated stock price as well as the TSR of companies in our peer group.
-For Performance Awards issued during Fiscal 2016 (the "2016 Performance Awards"), an employee may earn from 0% to 200% of their Target Shares based on the achievement of adjusted earnings per share for a cumulative three-fiscal year performance period and adjusted operating margin expansion and adjusted return on invested capital achieved at the end of the performance period.
-The 2016 Performance Awards cliff vest, if earned, after completion of the applicable three year performance period.
-The fair value of the 2016 Performance Awards granted is based on the closing price of our common stock on the grant date.
-Compensation expense is recognized ratably over the related service period reduced for estimated forfeitures of those awards not expected to vest due to employee turnover.
+2014 and 2015 Performance Awards generally cliff vest, if earned, after the completion of the applicable three year performance period using our simulated stock price as well as the TSR of companies in our peer group.
+For Performance Awards issued during Fiscal 2016 (the "2016 Performance Awards"), an employee may earn from 0% to 200% of their Target Shares based on the achievement of adjusted earnings per share for a cumulative three-fiscal year performance period and adjusted operating margin expansion and adjusted return on invested c vest due to employee turnover.
 While actual forfeitures could vary significantly from those estimated, a 10% change in our estimated forfeiture rate would impact our Fiscal 2016 net income by approximately \$0.4 million.